 9. Process Compliance measures the extent to which a process adheres to third-party standards, such as maturity, ISO, industry, federal, or SOX.

 This measure addresses characteristics such as compliance to regulatory, safety and environmental requirements, mitigation of corporate risk and active management of the business process maturity and improvement.
 Although an enterprise may serve its customer effectively, efficiently and profitably, it must also measure that it doing so in a responsible and sustainable way.

 Every Measure Should Serve a Valuable Purpose

 When you measure a business process you should have a specific purpose for furthering process performance.
 Most organizations measure what is easy and not what is important.
-By broadly assessing the most essential process elements and then aligning performance measures with strategic purpose and intent, the organization leader can drive best in class performance that provides sustainable competitive advantage.
+By broadly assessing the essential process elements and then aligning performance measures with strategic purpose and intent, the organization leader can drive best in class performance that provides a sustainable competitive advantage.